 Reviewed comment and proposed resolution

 Proposed resolution: Revised.
 Change the Description to "Indicates the RCPI value contained in the received Reassociation Response frame.
 This value represents the RCPI that the AP or PCP measured at the time it received the corresponding Reassociation Request frame.
 The element is optionally present if dot11RMRCPIMeasurementActivated is true; otherwise not present."
 At 184.32 and 185.41, change from “RSNI.request” to “RSNI of Request”.
 At 184.34 and 185.53 change “RSNI.response” to “RCPI of Response”.
+Make similar changes in 6.3.34.3.2.